THECRAZEDPOTATTO/NCHI-lang/README.md

 # NCI-lang
-A C++, C#, and Python based language built to help control WIFI hot spots and Cell data.
-NCI lang can be used on an android or Iphone with Swift.
-NCI lang uses all packages from python and not C# or C++.
-To import a package you would add the following downl [package]
+A C++, C#, and Python based language built to help speed up tasks with less code.
+N.C.H.I lang has python,C++,C#,Javascript, and C built into one file.
+Packges are imported the same way as in python you can combind NCHI land and python for exsample

+while True:

+    bark("Welcome to N.C.H.I lang")